Lettice Curtis: Air Transport Auxiliary

 She commenced her ATA career by delivering primary training aircraft such as the Tiger Moth, progressing to the Miles Master and North American Harvard advanced trainers.
 During her ATA service she graduated to fly all categories of wartime aircraft and was one of the first dozen women to qualify to fly four-engined heavy bombers.
 She was the first woman pilot to deliver an Avro Lancaster bomber and also flew 222 Handley Page Halifaxes and 109 Short Stirlings.
 She flew continually during World War II from various Ferry Pool locations delivering all types through all weather to various destinations.
 According to Whittell [pp. 193–94] she flew "thirteen days on, two off, for sixty-two consecutive months", between July 1940 and September 1945.

-On 26 October 1942 she was introduced to US First Lady Eleanor Roosevelt as the first woman pilot to be trained on four engined bombers, during Roosevelt's visit to the ATA at White Waltham Airfield in Maidenhead.
+On 26 October 1942 she was introduced to US First Lady Eleanor Roosevelt as the first woman pilot to be trained on four-engined bombers, during Roosevelt's visit to the ATA at White Waltham Airfield in Maidenhead.
 By that point, Curtis had already flown 90 different types of aircraft.
 Her final ATA rank was as First Officer.

-Post-war
+Post-war life

-Postwar, she became a technician and flight test observer at the A&AEE military aircraft test establishment at Boscombe Down, moving later to Fairey Aviation where she was a senior flight development engineer.
+After the war, Curtis became a technician and flight test observer at the A&AEE military aircraft test establishment at Boscombe Down, moving later to Fairey Aviation, where she was a senior flight development engineer.
 She took an active part in British air racing, flying various aircraft including her Wicko and a Spitfire XI owned by the American air attaché in London.
 She was a founding member of the British Women Pilots' Association.
 She qualified to fly helicopters in October 1992 and continued to fly aircraft until voluntarily "grounding" herself in 1995.

-With the nationalisation of the aircraft industry in the sixties she left Fairey for the Ministry of Aviation, working for a number of years on the initial planning of the joint civil/RAF Air Traffic Control Centre at West Drayton.
+With the nationalisation of the aircraft industry in the 1960s she left Fairey for the Ministry of Aviation, working for a number of years on the initial planning of the joint civil/RAF Air Traffic Control Centre at West Drayton.
 Later under the United Kingdom Civil Aviation Authority, she worked for the Flight Operations Directorate.
 Retiring from the CAA in 1976, she took a job with a firm supplying contractors to the Sperry Corporation at Bracknell.

-Curtis died in Maidenhead, Berkshire in July 2014 at the age of 99.
+Curtis died in Maidenhead, Berkshire on 21 July 2014 at the age of 99.

+Commemoration

+In 2025, Chitty was one of ten women "who played vital roles during World War II" to be honoured with a silhouette statue created by Standing with Giants for the Women of War exhibition at Lincoln's International Bomber Command Centre.